-GENERAL CONDITIONS OF THIS RGP:
+GENERAL CONDITIONS:

-1. Time Period Covered: The time limit for completing work authorized by this RGP ends on August 31, 2019.
+1. Expiration: This RGP expires on October 15, 2029.
 The RGP may be reauthorized at that time depending on the degree to which users of the RGP (permittees) comply with the RGP's terms and conditions, and in particular, it's reporting requirements.
-Time extensions of this permit will be more favorably considered as compliance with the reporting requirements (See General Condition 26 below) on the part of the permittees increases. (i.e., in order for this RGP to be available in the future, permittees MUST provide the information requested regarding authorized projects in a timely manner.)